pgaijin66/pgaijin66/README.md

 Hi, I'm Prabesh, a SRE with SE background.
 I have avid interest in OS internals, backend engineering and systems design.
 I like to solve complex problems.
 Work wise i prefer working on desining systems and solutions that are agnostic to particular technology.
 I love reading books and solving coding challenges.

 ## 📌 Quote of the month
-#### "Testing shows the presence, not the absense of bugs" - Djikstras
+<b>"Testing shows the presence, not the absense of bugs"</b> - Djikstras

 ## 📌 Blogs